 As a juror, you play an essential role in the justice system.
 Your role is based on the tenets of a free society found in the U.S. and Utah Constitutions.

-Juror Qualification Form
+Juror Qualification Process

 How You Were Chosen

 Your name was chosen at random from driver license and voter registration lists.
 Your term of service is an “on-call” term of six (6) months.
 This does not mean that you will be reporting every day for six months, however, you may be called at any time during that period.